trombik/TRB_BME280/README.md

 ## Choosing I2C implementation

-Define one of variable below.
-The variable must be defined as compiler flag, not in the code.
+Define one of variables below.
+The variable must be defined as build flag, not in the code.

 | Header file | Framework | Platform | Driver |